joeytwiddle/significant-white-space/README.md

 - DONE: But this still leaves us with the problem that trailing comment lines will not get semicolon injection or stripping of semicolons or curlies.
 To address this, we should "remove" trailing comments when considering application of said features.

-- Introduce endline `\` chars in the sws to represent lines which do not end in semicolons.
+- DONE: Introduce endline `\` chars in the sws to represent lines which do not end in semicolons.

 ## On the radar